royerlab/aydin/CONTRIBUTING.md

 #### Don't

-* Don't include any license information in your examples- our repositories are GPLv3 licensed
+* Don't include any license information in your examples- our repositories are BSD-3-Clause License d
 * Don't try to do too much at once- submit one or two examples at a time, and be receptive to feedback
 * Don't submit multiple variations of the same example, demonstrate one thing concisely